An additional video: "Ordination - The Case of Pastor Brenda Billingy", can be found here.

 The Spectrum blog book club is discussing Caring for Words in a Culture of Lies (Eerdmans 2009), by Marilyn McEntyre, professor of medical humanities at UC Davis and the UC Berkeley-UCSF Joint Medical Program.
 McEntyre was the keynote speaker for the meetings of the Adventist English Association in June 2013.
 Our book club discussion will run from March through the end of May, with a week devoted to each of the chapters.

-The Azure Hills Church in Grand Terrace California hosts a series on Adventist history entitled "The Advent Movement: Progress or Regress?"
-In this presentation, Dr. Gilbert Valentine, Chair of the Education Department at La Sierra University, offers a historical look at how and why the forebears of the Seventh-day Adventist Church evolved in their thinking on the Trinity.
-(See other videos from the lecture series here.)
+The Azure Hills Church in Grand Terrace California has been hosting a multi-part series on Adventist history entitled "The Advent Movement: Progress or Regress?"
+In the video below, Kendra Haloviak Valentine, professor of New Testament Studies at La Sierra University, and Bert Haloviak, former archivist for the General Conference of Seventh-day Adventists, uncover the story of Adventist women in ministry from the 19th Century to the current ordination debate.

 1. Life on the Line, Loma Linda University Health's first national TV show, premieres on PBS's WORLD Channel on

 Morris Taylor — 83-year-old musician, artist and professor emeritus at Andrews University — has this week decided to share watercolors painted in memory of his son.
 Taylor says on his website: